M-dorra/Car-parking-Detection/README.md

 ### 4. Open the frontend : **http://localhost:5000**

-## ⚙ How It Works

-- Predefine Parking Positions :
-  -Manually select and save parking spot coordinates using OpenCV click tool (stored in car_pos.pkl)
-- Frame Processing
-  - For each frame/image, the script:
-    - Crops each spot region
-    - Resizes and normalizes it
-    - Passes it to the loaded model for classification
-- Model Inference :
-  - The custom CNN classifies each cropped image as car or no_car.
-- Visualization:
-  - Colors the parking boxes (red = occupied, green = empty) and overlays count on frame.

-⚙️ How It Works
+## ⚙️ How It Works
 1. Manual Spot Definition
   - Parking spots are manually defined and saved using OpenCV mouse clicks
   - Saved to car_pos.pkl using the tool define_parking_spots.py
 2. Frame Processing
   - For each frame in the video:
   - Crop each defined region (ROI)
   - Resize to match model input (e.g., 48x48)
   - Normalize pixel values
   - Pass to CNN model for prediction
 3. Classification
   - CNN returns label "car" or "no_car" for each ROI
 4. Visualization
   - Draws colored boxes (green/red)
   - Counts empty and occupied spots
   - Sends results to web interface and API